abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-I.md

 #### Add Book Entity to Your DbContext

 EF Core requires to relate entities with your DbContext.
-The easiest way is to add a `DbSet` property to the `BookStoreDbContext` as shown below:
+The easiest way is to add a `DbSet` property to the `BookStoreDbContext` class in the `Acme.BookStore.EntityFrameworkCore` project, as shown below:

 ````C#
 public class BookStoreDbContext : AbpDbContext<BookStoreDbContext>